What time does the concert start?

 Is the facility handicap accessible?

 The Civic Auditorium is ADA compliant.
-As you approach the front entrance, handicap guests should access the building with the doors on the right side of the facility (or sponsor entrance).
-There is a ramp at this entrance, and the Civic also has an elevator to assist you in accessing the balcony level.
+As you approach the front entrance, guests who need assistance should access the building with the doors on the right side of the facility (or sponsor entrance).
+There is a ramp at this entrance and the Civic also has an elevator to assist you in accessing the balcony level.

 Weather looks bad, will there be a performance?

 Winter weather in Northwest Indiana is unpredictable.
 The concert will only be cancelled due to extreme weather conditions that threaten the safety of performers and concert attendees.
 Any cancellations will be announced on this website.
 Ticket price is non-refundable.